isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Orientation.md

 permalink: /others/Information-for-Sec-1-2022/orientation/
 description: ""
 third_nav_title: Information for Sec 1 2022
+variant: markdown
 ---
 ### Secondary 1 Orientation

-To welcome our new Secondary 1 students, the Secondary 1 Orientation programme will be held on **4 ,5 and 6 January 2022**.
+To welcome our new Secondary 1 students, the Secondary 1 Orientation programme will be held on **2 ,3 and 4 January 2024**.